Cubic Polynomials and Sums of Two Squares: Abstract

 \section{Abstract}

-We state a lower bound for how often an irreducible monic cubic polynomial is a sum of two squares ($\BigSquare{2}$).
-To do so, we rely on a two-dimensional unit argument, and degree six number fields.
-As an example we can show that if $h$ is an odd integer which is not a cube, then $\# \{n: \ n^3+h \in \BigSquare{2}, \ 1 \leq n \leq x \} \gg x^{1/3-o(1)}$.
-Our arguments may be generalised to generate literature for how often an irreducible monic cubic polynomial is represented in the quadratic form $x^2+ny^2$, provided $n \in \mathbb{N}$.
+We establish a lower bound for the frequency with which an irreducible monic cubic polynomial with negative discriminant can be expressed as a sum of two squares ($\BigSquare{2}$).
+This provides a quantitative answer to a question posed by Grechuk (2021) concerning the infinitude of such values.
+Our proof relies on a two-dimensional unit argument and the arithmetic of degree six number fields.
+For example, we show that if $h \equiv 2 \pmod{4}$, then

+These arguments may be generalised to study the representation of irreducible monic cubic polynomials by the quadratic form $x^2+ny^2$, where $n \in \mathbb{N}$.

 \keywords{Sums of two squares, Cubic Polynomials, Ch\^{a}telet surface, Diophantine Equation, Units} \subjclass[2020]{11D25, 11D45, 11R09, 11R16, 11R27}